marco-pratesi/android/tftp-hpa/README.txt

 tftp-hpa-NOTES-5.2.txt
 ----------------------
-How to build tftp-hpa and tftpd-hpa.
+How to build tftp-hpa and tftpd-hpa for Android.
+An example of usage of tftpd-hpa on Android is provided, too.

 tftp-hpa-5.2-android.patch
 --------------------------